 While it is every woman's inalienable right to go about her business unmolested, that's not the practical reality, and you should take that into consideration.

 That's not to say the place is dangerous everywhere, all the time - but be wary of potentially dangerous situations.
 It's best not to walk around alone, or be on a beach alone.
-Sad, but true. about 4 years ago
+Sad, but true. over 4 years ago